wso2/docs-is/en/docs/guides/consent-mgt/manage-user-consent.md

 ### Set up the sample app

 Configure the Travelocity sample app as a service provider in WSO2 Identity Server.
-For more information, see the[Deploying the Sample App](../../learn/deploying-the-sample-app/#deploying-the-travelocity-webapp) tutorial.

 ### Configure the claims